SachaMorard/swapper/README.md

 2 kind of swapper exist:
-- masters: those who spread the configuration of your cluster
+- masters: those who store and share the configuration file
-- nodes: those who run the containers
+- nodes: those who run the containers described on the configuration file

 ## Installation